rebeccapeltz/imagecon/README.md

 # 😊 Before the workshop

 To have a smooth experience during the workshop, please make sure that you follow a few simple suggestions.
-Pleae make sure that your environment is setup with the appropriate version of Node.js installed (more details in the [Setup](#-setup) section).
+Please make sure that your environment is setup with the appropriate version of Node.js installed (more details in the [Setup](#-setup) section).

 Please also make sure to have installed the following: